lisa-ufersa/django-quickproject/README.md

 #### Directory Strucutre

-The directory structure of Django Rest Framework (DRF) is similar to the directory structure of a standard Django project.
+The directory structure of DRF is similar to the directory structure of a standard Django project.
 However, DRF introduces some specific directories and files that are essential for building Web APIs.
 Here's a brief description of the main directories you would find in a typical DRF project:

 **Project Root Directory**:
 - This is the top-level directory of the DRF project.